Judith Leyster: Work

 She specialized in portrait-like genre scenes, typically of one to three figures, who generally exude good cheer and are shown against a plain background.
 Many are children, and others are men drinking.
 Leyster was particularly innovative in her domestic genre scenes.
 These are quiet scenes of women at home, often with candle- or lamplight, particularly from a woman's point of view.
 The Proposition (Mauritshuis, The Hague) is an unusual variant on these scenes, said by some to show a girl receiving unwelcome advances, instead of depicting a willing prostitute, the more common scene under such a title.
 The fact that the female subject is sewing in the scene may also have double meanings as the Dutch word for sewing (naaien) is sometimes used as a metaphor for sex.
 However, this interpretation is not universally accepted.
 Ann Sutherland Harris has interpreted the painting to be of a woman receiving an honest marriage proposal.
-Leyster's painting Proposition is different from other paintings that depict sex-work as she is not wearing something low-cut, or getting money for a transaction.
-Instead the painting is depicting a quiet sense of intimacy, leading art historians such as Hofrichter to speculate that Leyster was avoiding giving into common stereotypes about women and sex.
+Leyster's painting Proposition is different from other paintings that depict sex work, as she is not wearing something low-cut or getting money for a transaction.
+Instead, the painting depicts a quiet sense of intimacy, leading art historians such as Hofrichter to speculate that Leyster was resisting common stereotypes about women and sex.
 She chose to depict a virtuous woman rather than a woman stealing from a man.
+In The Proposition, the light does much of the storytelling.
+Leyster paints a man looming behind the woman, offering her coins, while defined shadows create shapes and contrast between the light red glow of the foot warmer.
+Leyster creates light that, although it is not the most realistic, is placed there intentionally to showcase the deep focus that will not break as the man tries to distract her from her sewing.

-Much of her other work, especially in music-makers, was similar in nature to that of many of her contemporaries, such as her husband Molenaer, the brothers Frans and Dirck Hals, Jan Steen, and the Utrecht Caravaggisti Hendrick Terbrugghen and Gerrit van Honthorst.
+Much of her other work, especially of music-makers, was similar in nature to that of many of her contemporaries, such as her husband Molenaer, the brothers Frans and Dirck Hals, Jan Steen, and the Utrecht Caravaggisti Hendrick Terbrugghen and Gerrit van Honthorst.
 Their genre paintings, generally of taverns and other scenes of entertainment, catered to the tastes and interests of a growing segment of the Dutch middle class.
-She painted few actual portraits, and her only known history painting is David with the head of Goliath (1633), which does not depart from her typical portrait style, with a single figure close to the front of the picture space.
+She painted few actual portraits, and her only known history painting is David with the Head of Goliath (1633), which does not depart from her typical portrait style, with a single figure close to the front of the picture space.

 In 1648, Theodore Schrevel, a Dutch commenter, observed: "There also have been many experienced women in the field of painting who are still renowned in our time, and who could compete with men.
 Among them, one excels exceptionally, Judith Leyster, called 'the true Leading star in art.'"